oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 The sample application demonstrates how you can develop microservices that participate in XA transactions while using MicroTx to coordinate the transactions.
 When you run the Teller application, it withdraws money from one department and deposits it to another department by creating an XA transaction.
 Within the XA transaction, all actions such as withdraw and deposit either succeed, or they all are rolled back in case of a failure of any one or more actions.

-For more details, see [About the Sample XA Application](https://docs.oracle.com/en/database/oracle/transaction-manager-for-microservices/22.3/tmmdg/set-sample-applications.html#GUID-A181E2F7-00B4-421F-9EF9-DB8BF76DD53F) in the *Transaction Manager for Microservices Developer Guide*.
+For more details, see [About the Sample XA Application](https://docs.oracle.com/en/database/oracle/transaction-manager-for-microservices/23.4.1/tmmdg/set-sample-applications.html#GUID-A181E2F7-00B4-421F-9EF9-DB8BF76DD53F) in the *Transaction Manager for Microservices Developer Guide*.

 ### Objectives

 In this lab, you will:

-* Build container images for each microservice from the XA sample application code.
-After building the container images, the images are available in your Minikube container registry.
 * Update the `values.yaml` file, which contains the deployment configuration details for the XA sample application.
 * Install the Sample XA Application.
 While installing the sample application, Helm uses the configuration details you provide in the `values.yaml` file.
 * Deploy Kiali and Jaeger in your minikube cluster (Optional and if not already deployed)